Jamie Reagan: Biography

 As a uniformed patrol officer, Jamie drives a patrol car on duty and carries a Glock 19 in 9×19mm as his duty weapon; while in plainclothes, Jamie uses the smaller Glock 26 in 9×19mm.
 While off-duty, Jamie drove his brother Joe's 1971 Chevrolet Chevelle SS until it was sabotaged and totaled by the Blue Templar.
 He mentioned gradually repairing and restoring it over the next several years, and was next seen driving it in Season 9 Episode 7.
+At the end of season 14, Jamie and Eddie announce that they are having a baby.

 Partners

 Over his career, Jamie has had several partners.